-CH101 - Chemical Principles Lab (1.5 units)-3-hour first year chemistry laboratory class.
-Up to five sections anticipated.
+CH101 - Chemical Principles Lab (1.5 units per section)-3-hour first year chemistry laboratory class.
+Experience and at least a bachelor's degree in chemistry or a related field required.
+Up to five sections are anticipated.
 Typical class size 16.

-CH101 Lab Preparation (3 units)-Position responsible for preparing introductory chemistry laboratories.
+CH 101 Lab Preparation (3 units)-Position responsible for preparing introductory chemistry laboratories.
 The schedule is flexible but requires undergraduate labs to be ready on Tuesday morning at 8am.
 The incumbent must be able to work independently and safely in the chemistry lab and be able to communicate effectively with the course instructors.
 Experience required.
 A master's degree in chemistry or related field is desired.
-Three units
+Three units.